parmarsuraj99/parivartak-indic-nlp/README.md

 ## Transformers - परिवर्तक

+### To train some foundatinal models for Indian languages with quality data that can be later fine-tuned for other purposes.

 A repository for my experiments with Language models with different languages.
 Currently, I am focusing on Indian Languages, especially on Sanskrit, Hindi and Gujarati.

 Goals: